First Year (30 Semester Hours)

 - it contains a rigorous writing component that constitutes a substantial part of the grade in the course; and either

-- The professor provides substantial individualized feedback on multiple iterations of a substantial, well-written and properly cited graded writing project, including feedback on at least one compete draft prior to the student's submitting the final draft of the project, or
+- the professor provides substantial individualized feedback on multiple iterations of a substantial, well-written and properly cited graded writing project, including written feedback on at least one complete draft prior to the student’s submitting the final draft of the project, or

-- The professor provides substantial individualized feedback on multiple graded writing projects assigned during the semester, including written feedback on at least one complete draft prior to the student’s submitting the final draft of each writing project.
+- the professor provides substantial individualized feedback on multiple graded substantive writing projects assigned during the semester, including written feedback on at least one complete draft prior to the student’s submitting the final draft of each writing project.

-The associate dean shall determine each semester which courses and seminars meet the above requirements and thus will qualify as courses that satisfy the upper level writing requirement.
+The associate dean shall determine each semester which courses and seminars meet the above requirements and thus will qualify as courses that satisfy the graduation writing requirement.
 In making that determination, the associate dean shall consider the number and nature of writing projects assigned; the opportunities a student has to meet with a writing instructor for purposes of individualized assessment of the student's written products; the number of drafts that a student must produce of any writing project; and the form of assessment used by the writing instructor.
 Courses that satisfy the requirement then will be designated on the course schedule and other records with the designation "R" in their course numbers.
 Any course approved for “R” designation must comply with these graduation writing requirements.

 The following will not satisfy the writing requirement: